Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Rotting Graph-Triggered Bandits

 where $\widetilde{N}_{j,t}^*$ is the number of times arm $j$ has been triggered by the optimal policy up to time $t$.
 Moreover, we have:

-where $N_{C_m,T}^*$ is the number of times the optimal policy pulls an action belonging to clique $C_m$ before $T$, i.e., $N_{C_m,T}^* = \widetilde{N}_{i,T}^*$, for every $i \in C_m$. \end{restatable} Interestingly, the optimal policy is \textit{greedy} in every rotting bandit with block-diagonal CM: this extends known results for rested and restless rotting bandits, where the optimal policy was already be proven to be greedy~\citep{heidari2016tight,levine2017rotting}.
-Equation~\eqref{eq:rotting_opt} provides a closed form of the total reward obtained by the optimal policy, which will come in handy in the next part.
+where $N_{C_m,T}^*$ is the number of times the optimal policy pulls an action belonging to clique $C_m$ before $T$, \ie $N_{C_m,T}^* = \widetilde{N}_{i,T}^*$, for every $i \in C_m$. \end{restatable} Interestingly, the optimal policy is \textit{greedy} in every rotting bandit with block-diagonal CM: this extends known results for rested and restless rotting bandits, where the optimal policy was already proven to be greedy~\citep{heidari2016tight,levine2017rotting}.
+Equation~\eqref{eq:rotting_opt} provides a closed form of the total reward obtained by the optimal policy, which will be useful in the next part.